Roald87/roald87.github.io/_posts/2022-04-14-pre-commit.md

     -   id: check-added-large-files
 ```

-Now install the pre-commit hooks with `pre-commit install`. **You only need to do this step once per git repo.** After that you can run `pre-commit run --all-files` and let the pre-commits do their magic.
-Note: you only run this command if you added new pre-commits.
-Normally all the pre-commits are automatically executed if you do `git commit ...`.
-In this case, the automatic execution only checks files that were changed.
+Install the pre-commit hooks with `pre-commit install`.
+This needs to be done once per git repository.
+Afterwards, you can run `pre-commit run --all-files` to let the pre-commits do their job.
+Note: you only run this command if you have added new pre-commits.
+In other cases, all pre-commits are automatically executed when you use `git commit ...`.
+In this case, the automatic execution limits to the changed files.

 Depending on the project you see no, some, or a lot of changed files.
 For example, when I ran it on my [TwinCAT Tutorial repo](https://github.com/Roald87/TwincatTutorials) I saw the following: